StephGbzh/LinksAndDefSearch/TOFIX-TODO.md

 :heavy_check_mark: Specify fields type in data.js and display their value accordingly

-:white_large_square: Test with more data

 :heavy_check_mark: Show a full page of results when no search string is entered

 :heavy_check_mark: Limit number of results shown at once (+ pagination)

-:white_large_square: Add a section in README: How to develop => npx line

 :heavy_check_mark: Add possibility to add boost to fields

-:white_large_square: Minify main js file
+:heavy_check_mark: Make the page mobile friendly (for now the font is too small and evrything is packed on the left)

+:x: Minify main js file ?
+No, the size is ridiculous compared to the minified react-dom js (9 kB vs 116 kB)

-:white_large_square: Rename project: simple search page for custom data
+:black_square_button: Rename project: simple search page for custom data

+:black_square_button: Test with more data

+:black_square_button: Search bar always visible even when scrolling

+:black_square_button: Clear button in/over the input (an "X")

 <!--
 Markdown emojis:
-:white_large_square: :heavy_check_mark: :x: :heavy_check_mark:
+:white_large_square: :heavy_check_mark: :x: :black_square_button:
 -->